Pontoon Boat Winterization Checklist — Every Step Before Storage

 The Ballast System — Most Forgotten Step

-If your pontoon has a ballast system for wake enhancement, this is the component people forget most often.
-The bladders and connecting hoses hold water.
-Inflate the bags fully with the pump, then drain completely, then blow compressed air through the fill lines.
-If your system uses weighted ballast bags rather than water bladders, pull them out and store them inside — freezing water inside a ballast bag will split the seams.
+If your pontoon has a ballast system for wake enhancement, this is what gets skipped most often.
+The bladders and connecting hoses hold water — and they hold it in places you can’t always see.
+Inflate the bags fully with the pump, drain them completely, then blow compressed air through the fill lines.
+If your system uses weighted ballast bags rather than water bladders, pull them out entirely and store them inside.
+Freezing water inside a ballast bag will split the seams, and those bags aren’t cheap to replace.

 Battery Removal and Storage

-A marine battery left on the boat in an unheated garage or uncovered slip over winter will be dead or severely degraded by spring.
-This is not speculation — I killed a two-year-old Optima Bluetop doing exactly that before I knew better.
+A marine battery left on the boat in an unheated garage or uncovered slip over winter will be dead — or close to it — by the time you want to launch in May.
+I know because I killed a two-year-old Optima Bluetop doing exactly that before I understood what cold storage actually does to a battery.

 Disconnecting and Cleaning

 Disconnect the negative terminal first, then the positive.
-Use a wire brush terminal cleaner (about $6 at any auto parts store) to clean both terminals and the battery posts before storage.
-A light coat of CRC Battery Terminal Protector spray keeps corrosion from forming during storage.
-If your boat has a battery switch, turn it to the “off” position even with the battery removed — it protects the switch contacts.
+Use a wire brush terminal cleaner — about $6 at any auto parts store — on both terminals and the battery posts before you put anything away.
+A light coat of CRC Battery Terminal Protector spray keeps corrosion from forming during the off-season.
+And if your boat has a battery switch, flip it to the off position even with the battery removed.
+It protects the switch contacts.

 Trickle Charger and Storage Temperature

-Store batteries somewhere that won’t drop below 32°F. An interior basement shelf is ideal.
-I use a NOCO Genius 5 smart charger — about $40 — connected to each battery in float/maintenance mode all winter.
-This charger is smart enough that it won’t overcharge; it just keeps the battery at full charge.
+Store batteries somewhere that won’t drop below 32°F — an interior basement shelf is ideal.
+I use a NOCO Genius 5 smart charger, about $40, connected to each battery in float mode all winter.
+It won’t overcharge.
+It just keeps everything at full capacity.
 A properly maintained marine battery lasts 4 to 6 seasons.
-One that’s left to discharge over winter might give you two seasons before it won’t hold a full charge.
-The math is obvious.
+One left to discharge over winter might give you two before it stops holding a full charge.
+The math isn’t complicated.

-Label your batteries with the installation date if they’re not already marked.
-It removes the guesswork when you’re wondering whether to replace or recharge in year three.
+Label your batteries with the installation date if they aren’t already marked.
+It removes all the guesswork when you’re staring at a battery in year three wondering whether to replace it or just recharge it.

 Interior and Furniture Protection

-The pontoon deck and furniture represent a significant chunk of the boat’s value.
-Twenty minutes of prep here prevents hundreds of dollars in UV and moisture damage.
+The pontoon deck and furniture account for a significant chunk of the boat’s resale value.
+Twenty minutes of prep here prevents hundreds of dollars in UV and moisture damage — which is one of the better returns on time investment you’ll find in boat ownership.

 Vinyl and Upholstery

-Clean the vinyl thoroughly before applying any protectant — applying protectant over a dirty surface just seals the dirt in.
+Clean the vinyl before applying any protectant.
+Applying protectant over a dirty surface just seals the dirt in — which sounds obvious until you watch someone do exactly that.
 I use 303 Marine Aerospace Protectant after cleaning with Star Brite Ultimate Vinyl Clean.
 A 32-ounce bottle of 303 runs about $18 and covers every seat, the helm padding, and the bimini frame.
-It blocks UV and keeps vinyl from cracking over winter.
-Skip the Armor All — it uses petroleum distillates that degrade marine vinyl over time.
+It blocks UV and keeps vinyl from cracking during the off-season.
+Skip the Armor All — it uses petroleum distillates that apparently degrade marine vinyl over time.
+I’ve seen the results on boats stored next to mine.
+Not pretty.

 Moisture Absorbers and Rodent Prevention

-Toss three or four DampRid FG50T Moisture Absorbers (about $6 each at hardware stores) under the seats and in the storage compartments.
-Mold is not a spring problem — it starts in October if the boat is closed up with residual moisture inside.
-Change them halfway through the winter if your storage area has high humidity.
+Toss three or four DampRid FG50T Moisture Absorbers — about $6 each at hardware stores — under the seats and in the storage compartments.
+Mold doesn’t wait until spring to start.
+It starts in October if the boat gets closed up with any residual moisture trapped inside.
+Swap them out halfway through winter if your storage area runs humid.

-For rodent prevention, I put Irish Spring bar soap in mesh bags in every storage compartment and under the helm.
+For rodent prevention, Irish Spring bar soap in mesh bags — one in every storage compartment, one under the helm.
 Sounds ridiculous.
 Works reliably.
-Mice don’t like the fragrance.
-I also block the bilge exhaust port and any other openings larger than half an inch with steel wool before putting the cover on.
+I also block the bilge exhaust port and any other opening larger than half an inch with steel wool before putting the cover on.
+That’s what makes this approach endearing to us DIY winterizers — it’s not expensive or complicated, just consistent.

 Electronics — Pull Them If You Can

-Chartplotters, VHF radios, and stereo head units take the cover off the helm mount and come inside for winter.
+Chartplotters, VHF radios, stereo head units — they come off the helm and come inside for winter.
 The connectors get plugged with small rubber caps or wrapped in plastic.
-This isn’t strictly necessary for most modern electronics, but freeze-thaw cycles over four months are hard on display screens and connectors.
-My Garmin ECHOMAP Ultra lives in the house all winter.
-It costs $700 — the ten minutes to remove it is worth it.
+Modern electronics are more durable than older units, but four months of freeze-thaw cycles are still hard on display screens and connector pins.
+My Garmin ECHOMAP Ultra lives in the house from October to April.
+It cost $700.
+The ten minutes it takes to remove it is not a meaningful sacrifice.

 Cover Options — Snap-On vs Shrink Wrap

-A quality snap-on mooring cover for a 24-foot pontoon runs $350 to $600 and lasts 5 to 8 seasons with proper care.
-Shrink wrapping typically costs $12 to $18 per linear foot at a marina — for a 24-foot boat with a bimini, expect $350 to $500 per season.
-Shrink wrap wins on weather protection and fits perfectly regardless of your boat’s shape.
-Snap-on covers win on long-term cost if you store indoors or in a covered slip.
-I use a snap-on cover in a covered storage unit; if I stored outdoors in a harsh climate, I’d pay for shrink wrap every year.
+A quality snap-on mooring cover for a 24-foot pontoon runs $350 to $600 and lasts 5 to 8 seasons with reasonable care.
+Shrink wrapping typically costs $12 to $18 per linear foot at a marina — on a 24-foot boat with a bimini, expect $350 to $500 per season.
+Shrink wrap might be the best option for outdoor storage, as severe winter weather requires a perfectly fitted seal.
+That is because no snap-on cover, regardless of price, matches shrink wrap’s ability to conform exactly to every curve of a rigged boat.
+I use a snap-on cover in a covered storage unit.
+If I were storing outdoors in Minnesota or Michigan, I’d pay for shrink wrap every single year without hesitation.

 DIY vs Dealer Winterization — Cost Comparison

-Dealers charge $300 to $600 for a standard pontoon winterization package depending on your region, engine size, and what’s included.
-Some marinas in the Northeast charge up to $800 for a full-service winterization with shrink wrap included.
-Here’s what that actually gets you versus what DIY costs.
+Dealers charge $300 to $600 for a standard pontoon winterization package depending on region, engine size, and what’s included.
+Some marinas in the Northeast charge up to $800 for full-service winterization with shrink wrap.
+Here’s what that actually buys you versus what DIY costs.

 Typical DIY Supply Cost

 Total recurring annual supply cost: approximately $134.
-Add the battery maintainer in year one: $174.
+Add the battery maintainer in year one and you’re at $174.
 That’s it.

 What a Dealer Does That DIY Might Miss

-A marina technician will sometimes catch things a DIYer misses — worn impeller housing, a stressed lower unit seal showing early signs of leakage, corroded electrical connections at the engine harness plug.
-They’re looking at dozens of boats a week and recognize failure patterns quickly.
-If your boat is older or you haven’t had a professional service in two or three seasons, paying for dealer winterization at least once as an inspection is a reasonable investment.
+A marina technician will sometimes catch things a DIYer walks past — a worn impeller housing, a lower unit seal showing early signs of failure, corroded connections at the engine harness plug.
+They’re looking at dozens of boats a week and recognize failure patterns fast.
+First, you should consider paying for dealer winterization at least once as a baseline inspection — at least if your boat is older or you haven’t had a professional look at it in two or three seasons.
 They’ll document what they found.
-You’ll know what to watch for.
+You’ll know what to watch for going forward.

 Time Estimate for DIY

-My first year doing this solo took about four hours with a lot of manual checking.
-Now I complete the full winterization in two hours and fifteen minutes, working methodically through the checklist.
-The engine work takes the longest — about 45 minutes including the oil change and gear lube.
-If you’ve never done your own oil change on an outboard, budget extra time and watch your specific engine’s service video first.
-Mercury and Yamaha both have solid official tutorial videos on YouTube.
-Worth watching once before you crack the drain plug.
+My first solo winterization took close to four hours — a lot of manual checking, a lot of second-guessing.
+Now I finish the full checklist in two hours and fifteen minutes.
+The engine work runs the longest, about 45 minutes including the oil change and gear lube.
+If you’ve never done an outboard oil change before, budget extra time and watch your specific engine’s service video first.
+Mercury and Yamaha both have solid official tutorials on YouTube — worth watching once before you crack the drain plug.

-The $130 you save every year adds up fast.
-Over ten seasons, that’s $1,300 staying in your pocket — which almost covers a new outboard lower unit if you ever do need one.
+This new routine took shape several years ago after that $340 spring repair, and it eventually evolved into the methodical checklist system I follow today.
+The $130 you save annually adds up fast.
+Over ten seasons, that’s $1,300 staying in your pocket — which almost covers a new lower unit if you ever actually need one.
 Do the checklist.
 Do it in order.
 Don’t skip the ballast system.

 Stay in the loop